vistadataproject/documents/README.md

 ![VDP-intro](/images/vdp-intro.png)

 ## VISTA Interfacing:  A New Approach

 The VISTA Data Project is a new data-centric approach to VISTA interfacing and master data management.
 This is in contrast to the current code-centric approach to interfacing with VISTA's data which relies on a byzantine array of thousands hard-coded MUMPS RPC interfaces that have accumulated over three decades, few of which are vaidated, documented, understood, or maintained.

-In a data-centric approach one instead comprehensively exposes all the data in the system revealing the native data model, and then manage the data using a model-driven, data-centric approach.
-This master VISTA data model - the roadmap to all of VA's institutional know-how and data - has evolved organically over the past 35 years, but has not been surfaced or leveraged.
-Now, for the first time, this data model will be comprehensively exposed and fully taken advantage of.

 A comparison of the current MUMPS RPC-based approach to interfacing to VISTA summarizes the difference between hard-coded MUMPS RPC-based interfacing to that of a single, modern, data-centric, model-driven approach: